 Before you head to the Lamborghini dealerships, keep in mind that the luxury automobile limit for the 2021 fiscal year remains at $59,136, which means that only the business component of this sum may be deducted in the year of purchase.

 As if grant income isn’t delightful enough in its own right, the government has announced that grants from the Business Resilience Package are non-assessable, non-exempt (NANE) income – meaning businesses don’t have to pay tax on it.

-This ploy is still green – grant payments that are not deemed by the government as explicitly NANE will continue to be taxable income, and NANE-status will be determined on an application by application basis (currently restricted to grant programs announced post-13 September 2020).
+Grant payments that are not explicitly declared NANE by the government will continue to be taxable income, and NANE status will be decided on an application by application basis (currently restricted to grant programs announced post-13 September 2020).

 While the tangible benefits may still be unclear, this measure takes an important step to ensure that the full amount of these COVID-inspired grants remain in the hands of businesses in need, rather than requiring them to serve the Tax Office up a generous slice of the pie months later.